capsa-gg/capsa/server/README.md

 ## Swagger documentation

 API documentation is generated from the comments on the HTTP handlers.
-Therefore it is important that these comments are kept up-to-date and are added for every endpoint.
+Therefore, it is important that these comments are kept up-to-date and are added for every endpoint.

 When working in HTTP handlers, make sure to generate the Swagger documentation before commiting your code.
+Most likely, new req/res bodies will be defined in the `bodies` package, though sometimes it makes more sense to define them as `entities`.

 To generate the Swagger documentation, run `make swagger`.